 Stewards are the “hands” of the union – directing colleagues to whatever resources they need to address a workplace issue, and bringing TAA campaigns for a better workplace to those colleagues.

-Most importantly, stewards are the “heart” of the union – we inform and engage the graduates in our departments.
+Most importantly, stewards are the “heart” of the union – engaging with the graduates in our departments.
 Rarely does a single graduate worker or department experience an issue in isolation.
 The more graduates that are active with the TAA, the more power we have to make the university we want.

 Stewards unite at Stewards’ Council (StewCo) meetings, where we gather with graduates from departments across the university.
 At StewCo we share what we have in common and unite to work for the university we want.
 StewCo meetings occur every couple of weeks and are a great place to start for new members who want to learn more about the the TAA.

 Many departments have more than one active steward, but some departments don’t have any.
 If you’re not sure who your departmental steward is, or you’re interested in being a steward, contact us!

 Serving as a steward for your department

 A democratic union depends greatly on its stewards.
 What do stewards do?

 Stewards are available to members in their departments so they can ask questions.
 Then stewards take responsibility for finding an answer and following up.

 The TAA is a volunteer run organization, and it takes work to maintain that tradition.
 Stewards are the active members ask and encourage members to come to membership meetings, volunteer, join committees, attend rallies, and run for elected office.